Rescuecom Corp. v. Google Inc.

 Rescuecom Corp. v.
-Google Inc. 562 F.3d 123 (2nd Cir.
-2009), was a United States Court of Appeals for the Second Circuit case in which the court held that recommending a trademark for keyword advertising was a commercial use of the trademark, and could constitute trademark infringement.
+Google Inc., 562 F.3d 123 (2nd Cir.
+2009), was a case at the United States Court of Appeals for the Second Circuit, in which the court held that recommending a trademark for keyword advertising was a commercial use of the trademark, and could constitute trademark infringement.

 Background

 AdWords is a system used by Google through which advertisers can purchase keywords.
 When a user searches for a purchased keyword, Google displays advertisements from the purchasing firm.
 Google also provides its advertising customers with a "Keyword Suggestion Tool", which recommends additional keywords for the customer to purchase.
 Rescuecom, a computer repair and service firm, discovered that Google had used its name during this process, and recommended it to it AdWords customers.